Mental Health & Quitting: Depression, Anxiety, and Recovery

 You’re Not Choosing Between Your Mental Health and Quitting

-The version of you on the other side of withdrawal — with a brain that produces its own dopamine, its own serotonin, its own calm — is mentally healthier than the version holding a cigarette and calling it therapy.
+You may need help on that path.
+A doctor, a therapist, a medication, a crisis line at 2 AM.
+Getting help isn’t weakness; it’s strategic.
+The version of you on the other side of withdrawal, with a brain producing its own dopamine and its own serotonin, is mentally healthier than the version holding a cigarette and calling it therapy.

 It gets better.
 Not easy, but better.